dashed-slug/wallets/readme.txt

 == Changelog ==

+= 5.0.2 =
+- Improve: More JavaScript assets are not loaded if not needed in current front-end page.
+This also prevents unneeded JSON-API hits when not logged in.
+- Add: Map files for minified `knockout-validation.js` and `sprintf.js` assets are now added.
+- Add: Instruct users to use square brackets when entering IPv6 IP addresses.
+- Fix: Undefined warning in dashboard prevented TX count totals from being shown, is now fixed.
+- Fix: Warning shown in logs when stats on previous cron run were not available, is now fixed.
+- Fix: When plugin is NOT network-activated on a multisite installation, the cron job trigger URL now displays the correct sub-site domain.
+- Fix: Transaction summaries dashboard widget, introduced in version `5.0.0`, is now shown in network admin dashboard if plugin is network-activated.
+- Change: Upgraded included library `knockout.js` from `3.5.0-rc2` to `3.5.1`.
+- Change: Upgraded included library `knockout.validation.js` from `2.0.3` to `2.0.4`.
+- Change: Upgraded included library `bs58check.js` from `2.1.2` to latest commit.
+- Change: When plugin is network-activated, the Admin Transactions list screen displays domains without a trailing slash.

 = 5.0.1 =
 - Add: The coin adapters admin page now includes a helpful link to a page explaining the concept and showcasing the available coin adapters.